-Third-year member of the squad who sat out freshman campaign • calm player under pressure • possesses a defensive skill set that provides her with great opportunities to become a solid member of the team’s backfield • smart defensive player.
+One-time letter winner for the Blue Hens and fourth-year member of the squad • calm player under pressure • possesses a defensive skill set that provides her with great opportunities to become a solid member of the team’s backfield • smart defensive player.

 Saw time in five games for the CAA Champion and NCAA Tournament participant Blue Hens • appeared in first career game at Lafayette (Nov.
 2) • also saw time during the CAA Championships (Nov.
 7-9) and NCAA Tournament game against Kent State (Nov.
 12) • did not record any statistics.